 The department’s review into the use of mobile devices in schools was completed in 2018.
 Students, teachers and parents will all have a role to play in shaping the future of smartphones in schools.

-The review into mobile device use in schools identified several benefits and challenges that come with smartphones and other mobile devices.
+The review into the non-educational use of mobile devices in NSW schools identified benefits and challenges that come with smartphones and other mobile devices.
 Students, teachers and parents all contributed to the review, which made several recommendations.
-The department is currently working on a full response to the review, but everyone can take an active part in ensuring that their school has a positive policy on mobile device use.

 Many students in the review acknowledged that mobile devices could be sources of distraction during class time.
 Both parents and students noted that mobile devices were useful methods of family communication, especially for last-minute changes of plan.
 Many students expressed frustration that teachers did not consistently apply their school’s policy.

 To help schools develop mobile device use policies, students can: